Teach multilingual learners.

-In this program, you'll learn the most effective ways to teach PreK-12 students who are new to the culture, language, and content of schools in the United States.
+In this program, you'll learn the most effective ways to teach multilingual PreK-12 students who are new to the culture, language, and content of schools in the United States.
 You'll develop an appreciation of the unique identities of all children.
-You'll also discover research-based best practices for helping emergent bilinguals—English language learners—take part in the classroom through listening and speaking, reading and writing, and the arts.
+You'll also discover research-based best practices for helping emergent bilinguals—English language learners—take part in a literacy-rich classroom through listening and speaking, reading and writing, and the arts.

 With faculty, you'll explore and co-create arts-integrated lessons that lead to increased student achievement, and understand the important differences between language differences and learning disabilities.
-Work effectively in culturally and linguistically diverse environments in collaboration with multilingual families and school communities to enact a commitment to social justice.
-You'll put theory to practice in an immersive student teaching experience in a bilingual or multilingual classroom.
+Learn how to work effectively in culturally and linguistically diverse environments in collaboration with multilingual families and school communities to enact a commitment to social justice.